Dhaarun-Abhimanyu/Summer_Intern_Prep/README.md

 - Adding new resources or directories
 - Improving existing documentation
 - Reporting bugs or suggesting enhancements
+- Adding timelines and deadlines in the project

 To contribute, simply fork this repository, make your changes, and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.